ImaanBontle/SDV-IW-climate-control/README.md

 <!--Support-->
 ## Support My Work <a id="support"></a>

-If you would like to support my work, you can always [buy me a coffee][ko-fi-link].

-However, please note that this is entirely optional.
+If you would like to support my work, you have the option to [buy me a coffee][ko-fi-link].
+However, please note that this is completely voluntary.
 My mods are available for free and entirely without expectation!

 <div align="right">